altaga/The-Ultimate-IBM-Watson-IoT-Platform-Guide/README.md

 ## Management of the IBM Watson IoT Platform:

-## Handling of WEB pages with connectivity to IBM Watson IoT Platform
+## Handling of WEB pages with connectivity to IBM Watson IoT Platform:

-## Handling of IoT devices using the IBM Watson IoT Platform
+## Handling of IoT devices using the IBM Watson IoT Platform:
-# (Specifically ESP8266 using ArduinoIDE)
+(Specifically ESP8266 using ArduinoIDE)

-## Connectivity between IoT device and WEB application.
+## Connectivity between IoT device and WEB application:

-## Connectivity between WEB application and IoT device
+## Connectivity between WEB application and IoT device:
-# (Callback).
+(Callback).